The Real Problem With Seeing Your Own Mental Health Issue On TV

 Well, Hollywood is rough.
 For everyone.
 But it’s a special kind of rough for women.
 A kind of rough that means your agents and managers are usually male.
 The directors you work with, the producers you work for, the writers hired, and the characters driving the scripts are usually male.
 And the money is male.* So, whether a woman seeks to enter the industry as an actor or a writer (I seek both), that underrepresentation means something.
 We feel it.

 “Sorry, we already did one female-driven comedy this year.”
-“Sorry, she’s just not likeable enough.”
+“Sorry, she’s just not likable enough.”
 “Sorry, but it feels like she’s just doing this (bulimia) to herself.”
 “Sorry, I don’t really respond to ‘feminist’ writing.”
-“Sorry, you’re not 18 or a [U.S.] size 2.
+“Sorry, you’re not 18 or a size 2.
 I can’t get you work.”**

 And I’m a white woman.
 I’ve got it good.